 The book lists two main types of psychiatric symptoms: clinical disorders and personality.
 According to this manual Borderline Personality Disorder (BPD) is the psychiatric disorder that fits within a larger category of personality disorders.
 BPD was added to this manual in 1980.

-Man with Borderline Personality Disorder
+The Outlook for Borderline Personality Disorder

-Symptoms of Borderline Personality
+Symptoms and Possible Causes of Borderline Personality

 We each have typical ways of acting, feeling, thinking and relating to the world.
-A personality disorder is simply a long-lasting pattern of relating to the world that doesn't work very well for the individual.
-It affects their relationships with people and they have difficulty reaching their life goals.
-Adults with this disorder admit they have struggled with the patterns for a long time which indicate they probably began when they were children.
+A borderline personality disorder is simply a long-lasting pattern of relating to the world that doesn't work very well for the individual.
+It is also difficult for others to communicate with these individuals.

 The perception of abandonment or rejection can lead to profound changes in self-image, affect, cognition, and behavior.
-They experience such intense abandonment fears they may become extremely angry even when there is a realistic reason for a change of plans, or they may experience panic or fury when someone important to them is just a few minutes late or must cancel an appointment.
+They may experience such intense abandonment fears they may become extremely angry, even when there is a realistic reason for a change of plans.
+They may experience panic or fury when someone important to them is just a few minutes late or must cancel an appointment.

 These individuals typically have a pattern of unstable and intense relationships.
 They are also prone to sudden and dramatic shifts in their view of others.
 As an example, they may see the person alternately as a beneficial supporter or cruelly punitive.

 They often are troubled by chronic feelings of emptiness.
 Boredom is often a problem as they want something to do constantly.
-Unfortunately they frequently express inappropriate, intense anger or have difficulty controlling their anger, leading to expressions of extreme sarcasm, enduring bitterness, will outburst.
+Unfortunately, people frequently express inappropriate, intense anger or they have difficulty controlling their anger, leading to expressions of extreme sarcasm, enduring bitterness, will outburst.
 This anger often occurs when they believe a caregiver or loved one is being neglectful or uncaring.
-These expressions of anger often by shame, guilt and contribute to feeling of being evil.
+These expressions of anger are often fueled by shame or guilt and contribute to feelings of being evil.

 Frank Yeomans: Understanding the BPD Mind

-Stop Walking on Eggshells
+Review of Stop Walking on Eggshells

 Part Two is labeled Taking Back Control of Your Life and explains how to make necessary changes for you.
-It makes the statement," If you find yourself involved with an individual with BDP, you can bet that you have unfinished business with a parent".
+It makes the statement," If you find yourself involved with an individual with BPD, you can bet that you have unfinished business with a parent".
 The book explains that remark in detail.

 Part Three is titled Resolving Special Issues, which would include coping with a borderline child.
-Many times people are diagnosed incorrectly and are treated for bipolar condition when in fact they have BDP and bipolar medication does not work for them
+Many times people are diagnosed incorrectly and are treated for bipolar condition when in fact they have BPD and bipolar medication does not work for them

 This method is based on completing skill modules that she developed through spiritual sources, particularly ZEN.
 There are literally thousands of practitioners around the world using Dr. Linehan's therapy successfully.
 There are other types of therapy available as well.

-Living with Abuse
+Tough Choices When Living with Domestic Abuse

 It is even more important to consider leaving if you have children, as they are surely affected in a very negative way.
-Verbal, physical or sexual abuse is a reason to leave a relationship as an abuser does not get better without help.
-It might be helpful for you to see a therapist also as your self-esteem can become damaged if you have been abused.
+Verbal, physical or sexual abuse is a reason to leave a relationship, as an abuser does not get better without help.
+It might be helpful for you to see a therapist also, as your self-esteem can become damaged if you have been abused.

 BPD is a personality disorder that causes instability in a person's life as they struggle with their emotions, identity, relationships, behavior in thinking.
-Not all BPD patients are alike and it doesn't mean that they're sick, unlikable, flawed or bad people.
+Not all BPD patients are alike, and it doesn't mean that they are sick, unlikable, flawed or bad people.